 In November 2019, InflaRx reported the results of the open label extension (OLE) part of the SHINE study (See press release: November 6, 2019: InflaRx Reports Positive Results from the Open Label Extension Part of the SHINE Study for IFX-1 in Hidradenitis Suppurativa).

 The data from the snapshot analysis at the end of the overall 9-month study treatment period showed a HiSCR response rate of 56% at week 40 among all patients who completed the OLE.
 Overall, compared to baseline counts on day 1 of the SHINE study, patients completing the OLE period showed a sustained improvement in inflammatory lesion count and a relative reduction in the total body AN count and the number of draining fistulae.
-This was also reflected in the International Hidradenitis Suppurativa Severity Score System (iHS4).
+This was also reflected in the iHS4 score.
 Long-term treatment with IFX-1 was well tolerated with no drug-related serious adverse events detected in the OLE phase.

-InflaRx plans to discuss the SHINE study data with regulatory authorities and to submit the study results for publication in a peer-reviewed medical journal upon completion of the data base lock and final analysis.
+In the first quarter of 2020, the Company requested an FDA End of Phase II meeting to discuss the path forward for a pivotal program with IFX-1 in HS.
+The meeting has been scheduled for mid-year 2020.
+InflaRx plans to submit the study results for publication in a peer-reviewed medical journal upon completion of the data base lock and final analysis.